 My Visit to Michigan’s Big Spring

-When I visited Kitch-iti-kipi in late September, the leaves of the trees were showing a little color and there were only a couple cars in the parking lot.
+When I visited Kitch-iti-kipi in fall (late September), the leaves of the trees were showing a little color and there were only a couple cars in the parking lot.
 As I walked the short path down to the spring, it felt like I was entering a place that time forgot.

 Aside from a few birds chirping and the occasional squeak of the “big wheel” on the raft, the scene was silent as a half dozen people leaned over the edge of the raft and peered into the water.